-Ingredient Name: Ginseng, Korean ginseng, panax ginseng
+Ginseng, Korean ginseng, panax ginseng, ren shen,

-Traditional Chinese Name: 高麗參 (gāo lì cān)
+Traditional Chinese Name:

 One of the more expensive breeds of ginseng available on the market, it is usually recommended for consumption during confinement.
-There are many types, sizes, makes, and species of ginseng available on the market and while they don’t smell fragrant in a beautiful way (to me at least), I don’t mind drinking it once in awhile.

 How do I prepare it?

-Where can I buy this?
+Where can I buy it and cost?

 - You can buy Korean ginseng fresh in supermarkets in Asia

 - You can also buy dried Korean ginseng in dry herbalists and wet marts as well as Chinese medicine shops